melthu/Webscraping-Video-Pipeline/documentation.md

 ## Overview

 This documentation provides a comprehensive guide to the enhanced video pipeline system.
 The pipeline is designed to scrape videos from multiple sources, validate them against specific criteria, and upload validated videos to cloud storage.
+The system now features robust parallelization and enhanced batch processing controls for scaling to 1000+ hours of video content.

 ## Architecture

 The pipeline consists of several modular components:

 1. **Scrapers**: Modules for retrieving videos from various sources
+2. **Parallel Scraper Manager**: Orchestrates concurrent execution of multiple scrapers
-2. **Validators**: Modules for validating video content against specific criteria
+3. **Validators**: Modules for validating video content against specific criteria
-3. **Storage**: Module for uploading validated videos to cloud storage
+4. **Storage**: Module for uploading validated videos to cloud storage
-4. **Batch Processor**: Module for orchestrating the entire pipeline process
+5. **Enhanced Batch Processor**: Module for orchestrating the entire pipeline process with improved controls

 ## Scrapers